AdrianNoss/amavisd-release-web/README.md

   www-data      ALL=NOPASSWD:   /usr/sbin/amavisd-release

+- copy file include/config.php.exampleto include/config.php and edit to suit your needs
-- create a google recaptcha api key etc @ https://www.google.com/recaptcha and add the key to the index.php and php/release.php
+- create a google recaptcha api key etc @ https://www.google.com/recaptcha and add the keys in include/config.php
 - copy the amavisd-new templates from amavis-templ to your amavisd-new template folder
 - customize the templates and the php files for your needs (title, links etc)
 - have fun!